consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 {% endhighlight %}

 ### Retrieving Auth token from AccountManagerFuture
-If we have an account we can get auth token from it.
+If we have an account we can get the auth token from it.
-For more detail about possible exceptions read the <a href="http://developer.android.com/reference/android/accounts/AccountsException.html">official documentation</a>.

-{% highlight java %}
-import android.accounts.AccountManager;
-import android.accounts.AccountManagerFuture;
-import android.accounts.AccountsException;
-import android.content.Intent;
-import android.os.Bundle;
-{% endhighlight %}

 {% highlight java %}
 private String getTokenFromAccountManagerFuture(AccountManagerFuture<Bundle> future) throws AccountsException, IOException {